Self-portrait (2007) with 1948 Linhof Super Technika

 a removable rangefinder, a close-up lens, a light meter the size of a

-penny, and an original Kodak polarizing filter with instructions.
+sugar cube, and an original Kodak polarizing filter (with instructions).
 The

-Color-Skopar lens is one of the sharpest front-focusing lenses ever fitted
+Color-Skopar lens is one of the sharpest front-focusing lenses ever made.

-cameras were built like tanks, and besides their durability, they were
+cameras were among the very first 35mm single lens reflexes, and they had interchangeable lenses.
+They were built like tanks, and besides their durability, they were

 known for being "left-handed."
 The shutter release and film